 I am a Professor in the Department of Geography at the University of Victoria (UVic) in Canada and have been a visiting scholar at the University of São Paulo (USP) for many years.
 Currently, my research addresses interdisciplinary waste governance issues.
-Majore results from this work have been published recently in the book: “Urban Recycling Cooperatives: Building Resilient Communities” (May 2016, Routledge Taylor & Francis).
+Results from this work have been published recently in the book: “Urban Recycling Cooperatives: Building Resilient Communities” (2016, Routledge Taylor & Francis).

 Sustainability and governance in resource management (e.g. solid waste co-production), poverty reduction, food security and food sovereignty, livelihoods and resilient communities are some of the specific topics that interest me.
 I apply a situated urban political ecology framework in my research which helps understand the political-economic processes, power relations, as well as material and discursive conflicts that shape current forms of uneven development and spaces with differentiated access to resources and public services in cities.
-My recent work with communities is committed to unravel socio-economic, environmental, cultural and political facets of informal and cooperative recycling.
-From 2005 to 2012, I led the Participatory Sustainable Waste Management (PSWM) project, an interdisciplinary university collaboration (between UVic and the University of São Paulo USP) with waste picker organizations and partners from governmental and grassroots organizations.
-This project has evolved into a program with differentiated initiatives on waste governance and livelihood studies involving waste pickers in different geographic regions.
+My work with communities is committed to unravel socio-economic, environmental, cultural and political facets of informal and cooperative recycling.
+Since 2005 I work on Participatory Sustainable Waste Management (PSWM), initiated with an interdisciplinary university collaboration (between UVic and the University of São Paulo USP) with waste picker organizations and partners from governmental and grassroots organizations.
+The initial project has now evolved into a program with differentiated initiatives on waste governance and livelihood studies involving waste pickers in different geographic regions.

-I was born in Germany and grew up in Brazil, allowed me to become immersed into different cultural, economic, environmental and political contexts.
-I concluded my undergraduate degree in Biology at the State University of São Paulo (UNESP), in Brazil and continued with my doctoral studies at the University of Tübingen, in Germany.
-My dissertation involved an in-depth and interdisciplinary analysis of the social, economic and environmental impacts of industrial production in the industrial pole of Cubatão, close to metropolitan São Paulo, Brazil.
+I was born in Germany and grew up in Brazil, allowing me to become immersed into different cultural, economic, environmental and political contexts.
+I concluded my undergraduate degree in Biology at the State University of São Paulo (UNESP), in Brazil and continued with my doctoral studies at the University Tübingen, in Germany.
+My dissertation involved an in-depth and interdisciplinary analysis of the social, economic and environmental impacts of industrial production in the industrial center Cubatão, close to metropolitan São Paulo, Brazil.
 I used a bio-monitoring technique to determine the spatial distribution and scale of air pollutants (heavy metals) and applied qualitative research to understand the social and economic side of industrial impacts.
-The thesis was published by the University of Tübingen and an updated version was later translated into Portuguese and published by EDUSP.
+The thesis is published by the University of Tübingen and an updated version was translated into Portuguese and published by EDUSP in Brazil.

-In 2000 I came to the Geography Department at the University of Victoria and in 2006, I founded the Community-based Research Lab (CBRL), a research hub at UVic for participatory and action research on development issues.
+In 2000, I came to the Geography Department at the University of Victoria and in 2006, I founded the Community-based Research Lab (CBRL), a research hub at UVic for participatory and action research on development issues (www.pswm.uvic.ca).
 This Lab hosts researchers and students committed to participatory research in Canada and abroad.
 Specific research areas are:

 - Waste governance